 - 1. From a DOS prompt command line, type telnet x and press Enter (where x is the IP address for your switch module). - 2.
 If you do not have an assigned initial password, type the default password (admin) in the Password field and press Enter. - 3.
-Press Enter, and you will be given access to the main menu, shown in the following illustration.
+Press Enter.
+The main menu is displayed , as shown in the following illustration.